 < > : " \ | ? *

 If there is a syntax error in an expression, for example, an unbalanced quote such as

 =ProjectName+'.PDF', this will give the result

-see this, look carefully for missing quotes or invalid or mistyped special strings.
+#NAME.
+When you see this, look carefully for missing quotes or invalid or mistyped special strings.

 Parameter names cannot include spaces.
 For example, the parameter PartNumber can be used, however, the parameter Part Number can not.

-Special Strings is the term used in Altium NEXUS to define interpreted strings.
+Special Strings is the term used in Altium Designer to define interpreted strings.
 Most of these strings can be interpreted on screen by placing a text string with a value of =SpecialStringName, for example =CurrentDate.
 They are always interpreted during output generation.